dammar01/Tekken8-dBot/README.md

 This is a Discord bot designed to help Tekken 8 players quickly find movesets and notations for their characters using the [Tekken8-API](https://github.com/dammar01/Tekken8-API).
 The bot provides features to search for moves based on notation and character names, and it retrieves detailed information about moves such as startup frames, damage, properties, and more.

+# Disclaimer
+This application is not affiliated with, endorsed, sponsored, or specifically approved by Bandai Namco Entertainment Inc., the creators and publishers of the Tekken series.
+Tekken8-dBot are fan-made projects created for informational and entertainment purposes only.
+All game-related content, data, and assets are the property of their respective owners.

+These tools do not provide official data from Bandai Namco and are not intended to infringe on any copyrights or trademarks.
+Any use of these applications is at the user’s own discretion, and we do not guarantee the accuracy or completeness of any game-related information provided.

 ## Features

 - **Find Moveset**: Allows users to search for Tekken 8 movesets using a character's name and move notation.